BennyVibes/portfolio/README.md

 # Benyamin's Portfolio

 ## About Me
 I’m passionate about game design and technology.
 Currently learning Unity and creating my first game projects.
+I’m excited about combining fun gameplay with meaningful messages that can inspire positive change.

-## Projects
+## ProjectsProjects
-- Experimented with Unity tutorials.
+-Experimented with Unity tutorials.
-- Created simple game prototypes.
+-Created simple game prototypes.
-- Working on an SDG-inspired game for CMGT intake.
+-Currently developing an SDG-inspired game focused on environmental awareness for my CMGT intake.

 ## Skills
 - Unity basics